This post contains some affiliate links. Please see our disclosures for more information.

 2. Where to sell your pre-owned designer handbag

 When it comes to selling your designer handbag, there are two ways in which you can do it.
 You can sell via online consignment stores, or you can sell it on your own directly to the buyer.
-There are pros and cons for each method.
+There are pros and cons to each method.

 Selling your pre-owned handbag with designer consignment stores